alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 reaching outside the math contest community.
 Its footprint is too small.
 Meanwhile, everyone knows who Apple and Google are.
 It's much more likely they'll get the adoption needed to make contact tracing effective.
-Both companies also have Health divisions, meaning they should have the knowledge to satisfy health regulations, and the connections to train public health authorities on how to use the app.
+Both companies also have medical technology divisions, meaning they should have the knowledge to satisfy health regulations, and the connections to train public health authorities on how to use the app.
 These are all fixed costs, and the central lesson of fixed costs is that they're easier to absorb when you have a large